Lance fournie: Italy

-In Italy in the 14th and 15th centuries, mercenary soldiers were recruited in units known variously as barbuta, lance or corazza, consisting of two to six men.
-Although it is traditionally thought that the three man lance was introduced to Italy by the mercenaries of the White Company in the 1360s, in fact they had evolved somewhat earlier The three man lance consisted of two combatants, a man-at-arms and an armed squire, plus a page.
+In Italy in the 14th and 15th centuries, mercenary soldiers were recruited in units known variously as barbuta, lance, or corazza, consisting of two to six men.
+Although it is traditionally thought that the three man lance was introduced to Italy by the mercenaries of the White Company in the 1360s, in fact they had evolved somewhat earlier.
+The three man lance consisted of two combatants, a man-at-arms and an armed squire, plus a page.
 Occasionally, a mounted archer could be substituted for the squire.

-In the mid 15th century, soldiers called lanze spezzate (literally broken lances) evolved.
+In the mid 15th century, soldiers called lanze spezzate, evolved.
 These were men who, for some reason, had become detached from their mercenary companies and their lances and were now hired as individuals.
 They were then placed in new companies and lances under a new commander.

 Germany

 In Germany, an indigenous form of the lance known as a gleve (pl. gleven) developed.
-A gleve may have consisted of as many as ten men - both horse and foot soldiers - supporting the knight.
+A gleve may have consisted of as many as ten men – both horse and foot soldiers – supporting the knight.
 The three-man gleve may have existed in the early 14th century, with a knight supported by two sergeants.
 Later the sergeants were replaced by mercenaries.
 The equivalent of the lance of two combatants with page is seen in Germany in the later 14th century, when the second combatant can be a spearman or an archer.
 However, in various regions, other sizes of gleven existed of up to ten men, including up to three mounted archers (who would dismount to fight) and armed servants who acted as infantry.